An Algorithmic Framework for Strategic Fair Division

 \emph{Induction step:} If the current operation is \emph{Choose}, then by the induction hypothesis, playing on the grid in the remainder of the protocol is $\frac{(t-1)\varepsilon}{f(n)}$-optimal for all the agents, regardless of $i$'s move in the current step.
 Moreover, agent $i$ cannot gain by more than $\frac{\varepsilon}{f(n)}$ by choosing a different piece in the current step, compared to piece which is optimal on $\mathcal{G}_k$, since $V_{i}([x_{l}, \mathcal{M}(x_{l})]) \leq \frac{\varepsilon}{2f(n)}$ for all $l \in \{1, \ldots, k\}$.

-If the current operation is \emph{Cut}, then the following hold: \begin{enumerate} \item By construction of the grid $\mathcal{G}_{k+1}$, agent $i$ can induce any given branch of the protocol using a cut in the continuous game if and only if the same branch can be induced using a cut on the grid $\mathcal{G}_{k+1}$. \item Given that the other agents will play on the grid for the remainder of the protocol, agent $i$ can change the size of at most one piece that it receives down the road by at most $\frac{\varepsilon}{f(n)}$ by deviating (compared to the grid outcome), since $V_{j}([x_{l}, \mathcal{M}(x_{l})]) \leq \frac{\varepsilon}{2f(n)}$ for all $l \in \{1, \ldots, k+1\}$ and for all $j \in N$. \end{enumerate} Thus by deviating in the current step, agent $i$ cannot gain more than $\frac{t\varepsilon}{f(n)}$.
-Since $t\leq f(n)$, the overall loss of any agent is bounded by $\varepsilon$ by Lemma~\ref{lem:remainder_opt}.
+If the current operation is \emph{Cut}, then the following hold: \begin{enumerate} \item By construction of the grid $\mathcal{G}_{k+1}$, agent $i$ can induce any given branch of the protocol using a cut in the continuous game if and only if the same branch can be induced using a cut on the grid $\mathcal{G}_{k+1}$. \item Given that the other agents will play on the grid for the remainder of the protocol, agent $i$ can change the size of at most one piece that it receives down the road by at most $\frac{\varepsilon}{f(n)}$ by deviating (compared to the grid outcome), since $V_{j}([x_{l}, \mathcal{M}(x_{l})]) \leq \frac{\varepsilon}{2f(n)}$ for all $l \in \{1, \ldots, k+1\}$ and for all $j \in N$. \end{enumerate} Thus by deviating in the current step, agent $i$ cannot gain more than $\frac{t\varepsilon}{f(n)}$. \end{proof} Since $t\leq f(n)$, the overall loss of any agent is bounded by $\varepsilon$ by Lemma~\ref{lem:remainder_opt}.
 We conclude that playing on the grid is $\varepsilon$-optimal for all the agents, which completes the proof of the theorem.

-\section{Proof of Theorem~\ref{thm:obliv}}
+\section{Proof of Theorem~\ref{thm:ties}}

-We start with a lemma that crystallizes the properties of games induced by oblivious GCC protocols.